simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-03-10
+<br />**Date image released:**  2025-03-11
-<br />**This image is owned by:**
-Toni Fabiani Mendez

-<br />**Title of the image:**  NGC 1499: The California Nebula
+<br />**Title of the image:**  NGC 1672: Barred Spiral Galaxy from Hubble
-<br />**Description for the image:**  Could Queen Calafia's mythical island exist in space?
-Perhaps not, but by chance the outline of this molecular space cloud echoes the outline of the state of California, USA.
-Our Sun has its home within the Milky Way's Orion Arm, only about 1,000 light-years from the California Nebula.
-Also known as NGC 1499, the classic emission nebula is around 100 light-years long.
-On the featured image, the most prominent glow of the California Nebula is the red light characteristic of hydrogen atoms recombining with long lost electrons, stripped away (ionized) by energetic starlight.
-The star most likely providing the energetic starlight that ionizes much of the nebular gas is the bright, hot, bluish Xi Persei just to the right of the nebula.
-A regular target for astrophotographers, the California Nebula can be spotted with a wide-field telescope under a dark sky toward the constellation of Perseus, not far from the Pleiades.
-Explore Your Universe: Random APOD Generator
+<br />**Description for the image:**  Many spiral galaxies have bars across their centers.
+Even our own Milky Way Galaxy is thought to have a modest central bar.
+Prominently barred spiral galaxy NGC 1672, featured here, was captured in spectacular detail in an image taken by the orbiting Hubble Space Telescope.
+Visible are dark filamentary dust lanes, young clusters of bright blue stars, red emission nebulas of glowing hydrogen gas, a long bright bar of stars across the center, and a bright active nucleus that likely houses a supermassive black hole.
+Light takes about 60 million years to reach us from NGC 1672, which spans about 75,000 light years across.
+NGC 1672, which appears toward the constellation of the Dolphinfish (Dorado), has been studied to find out how a spiral bar contributes to star formation in a galaxy's central regions.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2503/California_Mendez_2604.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2503/NGC1672B_Hubble_4000.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).